Agent Skills: Scout — Fast Codebase File Discovery

 ls .code-graph/graph.db 2>/dev/null && echo "GRAPH_AVAILABLE" || echo "NO_GRAPH"

-# Get full dependency network of a key file
+# Full dependency network of key file

 python .claude/scripts/code_graph connections <key_file> --json

-# Find ALL callers of a key command/handler
+# All callers of key command/handler

 python .claude/scripts/code_graph query callers_of <FunctionName> --json

-# Find ALL importers of a bus message class
+# All importers of bus message class

 python .claude/scripts/code_graph query importers_of <file_path> --json

-# Batch query multiple files at once
+# Batch query multiple files (most efficient)

 python .claude/scripts/code_graph batch-query <file1> <file2> <file3> --json